-On the other hand, you can embrace organic, targeted and converting traffic, which is free.
+It can help you embrace organic, targeted and converting traffic, without spending a dollar.
 Although it takes some time to see results, when you do it’s continuous, and a blog can help you get a ton of it.

 Having a blog can positively affect your search engine ranking